inasafe/inasafe-doc/docs/source/training/socialisation/introduction.rst

 with one hazard scenario (e.g. the footprint of a flood) and returns a spatial impact layer along with a statistical summary and action questions.
 |project_name| is framed around answering questions such as:
-*“In the event of a flood similar to the 2013 Jakarta event how many people might need evacuating.”*
+*'In the event of a flood similar to the 2013 Jakarta event how many people might need evacuating.'*

 .. image:: /static/training/socialisation/004_inasafe_concept.*
    :align: center